-There are no reliable figures for the number of private hospital in the UK but there are approximately 360 NHS hospitals, and probably as many privately run centres.
+There are no reliable figures for the number of private hospitals in the UK but there are approximately 360 NHS hospitals, and probably as many privately run centres.
 At a conservative estimate if CogWatch systems were purchased by 10% of the hospital market it would involve about 70 CogWatch systems.
-Based on a basic system similar to the Prototype I this would cost approximately €720,000 during a 5 year rehabilitation plan.
+Based on a basic system similar to the Prototype I (see Section 1.2.1.3) this would cost approximately €750,000 during a 5 year rehabilitation plan.
 Additional smaller profits would be accrued in subsequent years for support services, but the device would also be developed with investment of profits and new versions brought to market.

 In addition, there will be take-up by individuals at home or purchasing agencies on their behalf.
 As there are approximately 2.2 million stroke discharges per year in the EU, conservatively assuming a 50% survival rate, and an AADS incidence rate 50% rate of AADS after stroke, which becomes chronic in 50% of patients (based on Bickerton et al., 2912), this suggests a potential EU market of 275,000 individuals per annum (given that no competitors operate in the same market).
-If CogWatch were available to just 1% of this population then the revenue would be in the region of €28.35M for purchase, setup (at €1000 per basic unit) and support (€500 per basic unit per year).
-Figure 19 shows the increase in profits with basic units sold.
+If CogWatch systems were available to just 1% of this population then the revenue would be in the region of approx. €36.55M for development, setup (at €1000 per basic unit) and support (€500 per basic unit per year).
+Figure 25 shows the increase in revenue with basic units sold (see Appendix 1).

-Figure 19.
-Revenue from deploying a basic CogWatch unit (RTL7 costs).
+Figure 25: Revenue from deploying a basic CogWatch unit (TRL7 costs).